PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   their explicit reshape channel drives normalization without requiring a registered-buffer channel lookup.
 Both forms still require CF input and a BatchNorm-derived attribute name.
+- LRN output propagation is state-only: exact CF input evidence adds the output to the CF set, removes stale NHWC evidence, and copies only a known rank-four static input shape.
+It does not mark the source file changed or rewrite the LRN statement.
 - Shared parsers preserve the exact old generated syntax when broadening would change rule eligibility.
 Parser ownership tests prevent duplicate exporter implementations and unused compatibility imports.